woman taking an online yoga course to combat fatigue

 Yin yoga

-Yin yoga is a gentle yoga practice that can help combat fatigue by providing a much-needed break for the body and mind.
+Yin yoga is a gentle yoga practice that can help combat fatigue by providing a well-deserved break for the body and mind.
 This form of yoga focuses on the slow, deep stretches of the soft tissues of the body, such as ligaments, tendons and fascia.
 It can help to stimulate blood circulation and improve flexibility, which can help reduce muscle tension and fatigue.

 Rest practices